lolusername/mpd-switchboard/pre-processing/README.md

 4. **Report**: Finally, we generate a report that summarizes all of this information, giving both the technical team and the nonprofit’s leadership an overview of what the dataset looks like.

-## Conclusion

-Pre-processing and exploring the dataset is a vital step in preparing for the data dashboard app.
-It ensures that the system is built on a solid foundation, with careful attention to storage efficiency, accessibility, and scalability.
-By taking the time to analyze the dataset now, we are ensuring a smoother, faster, and more cost-effective platform for managing your organization’s documents, allowing you to focus on your mission.